A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-\method{Centroid-based pseudo labels} Inspired by a classic self-supervised approach, DeepCluster \cite{caron2018deep}, SHOT \cite{liang2020we} and SHOT++ \cite{liang2021source} resort to target-specific clustering for denoising the pseudo labels.
+\method{Centroid-based pseudo labels} Inspired by a classic self-supervised approach, DeepCluster \citep{caron2018deep}, SHOT \citep{liang2020we,liang2021source} resorts to target-specific clustering for denoising the pseudo labels.
 The key idea is to obtain target-specific class centroids based on the network predictions and the target features and then derive the unbiased pseudo labels via the nearest centroid classifier.
-Formally, the class centroids and pseudo labels are updated as follows,
+Formally, the class centroids and pseudo labels are updated as follows, \abovedisplayskip{0.1cm} \belowdisplayskip{0.1cm}

 where $p_\theta(y_c|x)=[p(y|x;\theta)]_c$ denotes the probability associated with the $c$-th class, and $g(x)$ denotes the feature of input $x$. $m_c$ denotes the $c$-th class centroid, and $d(\cdot,\cdot)$ denotes the cosine distance function.
-Note that, $p_\theta(y_c|x)$ is initialized by the soft network prediction and further updated by the one-hot encoding of the new pseudo-label $\hat{y}$.
-Besides, CDCL \cite{wang2022cross} directly performs K-means clustering in the target feature space with the cluster initialized by the source class prototypes.
-As class centroids always contain robust discriminative information and meanwhile weaken the category imbalance problem, this label refinery is prevalent in follow-up SFDA studies \cite{du2021generation,yang2022self,zhao2022adaptive,li2022jacobian,pei2022uncertainty,li2022teacher,zhang2022divide,tang2021model,qiu2021source,diamant2022reconciling,taufique2023continual,jiao2022source,chen2022source,zhang2022source_b,feng2023cross,yuan2023data}.
+As class centroids always contain robust discriminative information and meanwhile weaken the category imbalance problem, this label refinery is prevalent in follow-up TTDA studies \citep{zhang2022divide,tang2021model,qiu2021source}.